dwjohnston/testing_with_jest/README.md

 This lets you mutate the functions to your heart's content when testing, and to reset it, you can just instantiate a new object.

+## Approaches that don't work

+### Use require in tests / mock the module directly.

+The group of tests [./useRequireInTests] show my attempt to mock the functions, while also calling the functions directly in the function declaration.
+This approach looks impossible without rewriting the original `api.js` file.

+If you can make the tests work without modifying it - then feel free to submit a PR.